-For all employees earning 15000 (US$230) or less per month as wages, the employer contributes 4.75 percentage and employee contributes 1.75 percentage, total share 6.5 percentage.
-This fund is managed by the ESI Corporation (ESIC) according to rules and regulations stipulated therein the ESI Act 1948, which oversees the provision of medical and cash benefits to the employees and their family through its large network of branch offices, dispensaries and hospitals throughout India.
+For all employees earning ₹21,000 (US$310) or less per month as wages, the employer contributes 4.75 percent and employee contributes 1.75 percent, total share 6.5 percent.
+This fund is managed by the ESI Corporation (ESIC) according to the rules and regulations stipulated in the ESI Act 1948, which oversees the provision of medical and cash benefits to the employees and their family through its large network of branch offices, dispensaries and hospitals throughout India.
 ESIC is an autonomous corporation under Ministry of Labour and Employment, Government of India.
 But most of the dispensaries and hospitals are run by concerned state governments.

-The Employees' State Insurance Scheme (ESI Scheme) of the Indian Government sanctioned under the Employees' State Insurance Act aims to accomplish the task of protecting 'employees' against the hazards of sickness, maternity, disablement and death due to employment injury and to provide medical care to insured persons and their families.
+The Employees' State Insurance Scheme (ESI Scheme) of the Indian Government sanctioned under the Employees' State Insurance Act aims to accomplish the task of would protecting the interest of workers in contingencies such as sickness, maternity, temporary or permanent physical disablement, death due to employment injury and to provide medical care to insured persons and their families.
 Initially the ESI Scheme was implemented in 1952 only at Kanpur and Delhi.
 Once the scheme became successful, there was no looking back and its geographic reach and demographic coverage widened.
 As of now, the total beneficiary population stands at about 35 million.
-The Scheme has already been implemented in all the states except Nagaland, Manipur, Tripura, Sikkim, Arunachal Pradesh and Mizoram.
+The Scheme has already been implemented in most of the states.
 The ESI Scheme comes under the purview of the Ministry of Labour and Employment.
 It confirms with International Labour Organisation (ILO) conventions, which makes it a scheme of global standing.

 The payments are to be made on a monthly basis.
 An employee covered under the scheme has to contribute 1.75% of the wages whereas; an employer contributes 4.75% of the wages payable to an employee.
 The total contribution in respect of an employee thus works out to 6.5% of the wages payable.
 However, employees earning less than Rs 50/- a day are exempted from payment of contribution.

-Please enclose photocopy of the following deeds/ agreements/documents/certificate:
+Please enclose a photocopy of the following deeds/ agreements/documents/certificate: